 The same article that celebrated Russia's economic "strength" reported that Russia's employment situation benefitted from Russia's "voluntary" military recruitment model.
 Sure, there are some Russians who signed contracts to kill Ukrainians for $2,000 per month; that's true.
 But there's also a regularly scheduled conscription system that pulls several hundred thousand young Russians into the military each conscription cycle and, despite Russian law that states conscripts cannot be sent abroad to war, they've been sent to Ukraine from the very start of the war.
 These hundreds of thousands of men haven't had an easy time of it; Western estimates put the number of dead and wounded over 400,000.
 Few of them will work normal jobs again.
 More workers have fled Russia to avoid conscription – the UK Ministry of Defense estimated fleeing Russians numbered 1,300,000 in 2022 alone.
 Many of the fleeing Russians have been the most employable: young people in technology work who left because it was easy to do their work abroad.

-That full-employment picture looks less cheery when one considers how many Russians fled the country or were sent to Ukraine to die, to get there.
+That full-employment picture looks less cheery when one considers how many Russians fled the country or were sent to Ukraine to die, to get Russia to its low unemployment rate.
 And those who are working are being courted by military supply firms to lure them from economy segments that sustain and improve Russians' quality of life.
 Inflation is a direct result of military suppliers outbidding civilian employers to satisfy Russia's demand for weapons and ammunition.

 When calculating GDP in Russia, translation into dollars is tough: selling rubles for dollars is illegal, so there is no market value for rubles.
 The rate of exchange for rubles is a government-promulgated fiction.
 Who knows what it'd be worth.